DidjaRedo/ts-json/README.md

     // }
 ```

+### Conditional JSON

+*Conditional JSON* is *templated JSON*, but property names beginning with '?' reperesent conditional properties.

+The value of any conditional property must be a JSON object.
+If the condition is satisfied, (a deep copy of) the children of the conditional property value are merged into the parent object.
+If the condition is not satisfied, the body is ignored.

-#### Conditional JSON Converter
+#### Conditional Match Properties

-Use the *conditionalJson* converter to convert unknown to type-safe JSON, applying mustach template conversions to any string properties or keys using the supplied context *and* merging or omitting conditional properties as appropriate.

-Conditional properties are identified by names that begin with '?' and have the form:
+Conditional match properties are identified by names of the form:
 ```ts
     '?value1=value2'
 ```
 Where *value1* and *value2* are strings that do not include the equals sign.
-The value of a conditional property must be a JSON object.
-If *value1* matches *value2*, the body of the property value is merged into the parent.
-If *value1* does not match *value2*, the property is omitted.
+The condition is satisfied if *value2* and *value2* are identical.
 For example:
 ```ts
     {
         '?someValue=someValue': {